Note: This policy is subject to change at any time. Please check all SRS Concierge Policies on a regular basis for updates.

 9.1 All Hosts in your Home are jointly and severally liable for a breach of this Host Agreement by any of them.

-9.2 To the maximum extent permitted by law, Ameritudent excludes all warranties not expressly provided in this Host Agreement and all liability for any loss (including consequential or indirect loss), cost, damage, or claim, however and whenever arising (including due to the act or omission of a Guest or Host), suffered by any person in connection with the Services, a Homestay, or this Host Agreement.
+9.2 To the maximum extent permitted by law, Ameritudent excludes all warranties not expressly provided in this Host Agreement and all liability for any loss (including consequential or indirect loss), cost, damage, or claim, however and whenever arising (including due to the act or omission of a Student or Host), suffered by any person in connection with the Services, a Homestay, or this Host Agreement.

 9.3 Nothing in this Host Agreement is intended to exclude any consumer guarantee under the applicable consumer law, or term otherwise implied by law, which cannot be excluded.
 Hosts agree that, to the maximum extent permitted by law, any liability of SRS Concierge in connection with such a guarantee or implied term and in respect of any particular supply of Services is limited (at SRS Concierge’s election) to either resupplying those Services or paying the cost of having those Services resupplied.